Your identity document might be rejected due to an accidental error during the onboarding process. Please make sure that your passport is:

 Multiple Failed Attempts: Repeated unsuccessful attempts can lead to blocked applications and delays.

-We’re excited to announce that users in Nigeria can now verify their identity using their Nigerian National ID (NID).
+We’re excited to announce that users in Nigeria and Bangladesh can now verify their identity using their National ID (NID).

-If you’re based in Nigeria, you no longer need a passport to complete your identity verification on nsave.
-Simply upload your Nigerian National ID (not the NIN slip) through the nsave app, following the same photo and clarity requirements outlined below.
+If you’re based in Nigeria or Bangladesh, you no longer need a passport to complete your identity verification on nsave.
+Simply upload your National ID or your National Identity Number through the nsave app, following the same photo and clarity requirements outlined below.

 To be accepted, your NID must: